 Tomorrow’s medical treatments could help you, your loved ones, and your community.
 Northwestern University and Chicago Public Library have teamed up to provide information and answer questions about clinical trials.
 We hope this website can help you talk to your doctor about clinical trials.

-Click on this video to hear a clinical trial recruiter talk about clinical research.
+Click on this video to learn more about clinical research:

 Clinical research is the study of health and disease in humans.